jromang/picochess/docs/usage.rst

 --------------

 Here you can setup a position.
 To enter this, picochess will answer you some questions.
 You can setup the position before y enter this menu or before you press >" at last step (=scan).
+With the "=" button you can shortcut the 4 levels (useful for similar positions).
 Here are the list of questions to be answered:

 * **side** - decides with side to move first
 * **origin** - is the board flipped (which side of board is white which is black)